 November 4, 2016, KSU Center

 35 teachers and students came from Etowah High School gathered in KSU Center and launched a half-day Filed Trip.
-CI teachers led students into different groups that consisted of Tai Chi, Calligraphy, Lanterns, Chopsticks, Tongue Twisters and Shuttlecock.
+CI research assistants led students into different groups that consisted of Tai Chi, Calligraphy, Lanterns, Chopsticks, Tongue Twisters and Shuttlecock.

 Students took their own handmade and souvenirs home and understood more Chinese culture through this filed trip.
 It is understood that the Confucius Institute at Kennesaw State University are enriching the contents of the filed trip and cultural activities constantly and try their best to build a bridge of cultural exchanges between China and the United States.